 The Signature: Your name.

 I made a few Thank You Note Cards for you to copy.
 Just fold the pages to make them into card form.
-You can download these HERE.
+You can download this freebie HERE.

 For a more comprehensive set of Thank You Note Cards, click HERE: